Looking after yourself

 Maternity: after your baby is born

 Mental health problems during pregnancy or after having a baby are common.
-If you are concerned about your mental wellbeing, or your partner’s, speak to your midwife.
+If you are concerned about your mental wellbeing, or your partner’s, speak to your midwife or get support.

 Postpartum psychosis is a rare but serious mental health illness that can affect new mothers.
 Find more information about postpartum psychosis on the NHS website.

-Online support for dads with anxiety or depression can be found on PANDAS and Dads Matter UK.
+Online support for dads and partners with anxiety or depression can be found on PANDAS and Dads Matter UK.

 Relationships